FAQ: Train the Gut for Gravel

 Integrating these methods alongside dynamic movement and strength work ensures that mobility isn’t just a temporary fix but a long-term investment in movement efficiency and resilience.

-Misconception #2: Athletes that Train Regularly Without Pain Don’t Need Mobility
+Misconception #2: Injury-free Athletes Don’t Need Mobility Training

 Many athletes only start thinking about mobility when something hurts—but by then, the problem is already well established.
 Limited range of motion leads to compensations, inefficiencies, and eventually, injury.
-Mobility is like brushing your teeth—do it consistently, and you’ll prevent bigger issues down the road.
+Mobility training for athletes is like brushing your teeth—do it consistently, and you’ll prevent bigger issues down the road.

 Movement does more than keep your joints happy—it pumps your lymphatic system.
 The lymphatic system moves out toxins and helps maintain fluid balance, it’s like our body’s waste management system.
 The lymph fluid moves through muscle contractions, so the only way to “take out the trash” is by moving.